advance100/doc_webpack/configuration.md

     ],

     // "exclude" should to used to exclude exceptions
-    // try to prever "include" when possible
+    // try to prefer "include" when possible

     // the "loader"
     loader: "babel-loader"